 LGI Homes, Inc. Annual Meeting of Stockholders April 27, 2023 3:00 P.M.
-CDT This proxy is solicited by the Board of Directors

-The undersigned hereby appoints Charles Merdian and Scott Garber (the "Named Proxies"), and each of them, as the true and lawful attorneys of and proxies for the undersigned, each with full power of substitution, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of LGI Homes, Inc. that the undersigned is entitled to vote at the Annual Meeting of Stockholders to be held at 3:00 P.M.
-Central Daylight Time on Thursday, April 27, 2023 at the headquarters of LGI Homes, Inc., 1450 Lake Robbins Drive, Suite 140, The Woodlands, Texas 77380 (the "Annual Meeting") and any adjournment or postponement thereof.
-All votes must be received by 5:00 P.M.
-Central Daylight Time on April 26, 2023.

-This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted FOR all nominees for director and FOR Proposals 2, 3 and 4.
-In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment thereof.
+CDT This proxy is solicited by the Board of Directors attorneys of and proxies designated on the revers the Annual Meeting of S Homes, Inc., 1450 Lak y appoints Charles Merdian and Scott Garber (the "Named Proxies"), and each of them, as the true and lawful s for the undersigned, each with full power of substitution, and hereby authorizes them to represent and to vote, as se side of this ballot, all of the shares of common stock of LGI Homes, Inc. that the undersigned is entitled to vote at Stockholders to be held at 3:00 P.M.
+Central Daylight Time on Thursday, April 27, 2023 at the headquarters of LGI ke Robbins Drive, Suite 140, The Woodlands, Texas 77380 (the "Annual Meeting") and any adjournment or stock but be received by 5:00 P.M.
+Central Daylight Time on April 26, 2023. erly executed, will be voted in the manner directed herein.
+If no such direction is made, this proxy will be is for director and FOR Proposals 2, 3 and 4.
+In their discretion, the Named Proxies are authorized to vote rs that may properly come before the Annual Meeting or any adjournment thereof.